“You cannot cross the sea merely by standing and staring at the water.” –Tagore

-Rabindranath Tagore, we know him as poet and Nobel Prize winner, but he is more, the composer of two National Anthems:
+We know him as Poet and Nobel Prize Winner, but he is more, the composer of Two National Anthems:

-These were just a few of his achievements; he was a prominent educator and philosopher how he started writing and inclined towards literature.
+These were just a few of his achievements; he was a prominent educator and philosopher.
 Let us learn more about Rabindranath Tagore.

 Rabindranath Tagore was born on 7 May 1861 in a Bengali Brahmin family to Debendranath Tagore and his wife, Sarada Devi.